Allenz5/ShortCutAI/README.md

 ### Add Your OpenAI API Key

-GoBuddy needs your API key to connect with the AI.
-To set it up:

 - Open **Settings**
 - Paste your API key (it starts with `sk-`)
+- GoBuddy needs your API key to connect with the AI

 ### Record Your Hotkeys

-Set shortcuts you can trigger from any app:

 - In the main window, choose **Inline** or **Popup**
 - Click **Record Hotkey** and press the keys you want to use
+- You can trigger GoBuddy from any app using hotkeys

 **Inline**
 - Replaces your highlighted text directly